Why Should YOU Attend a Computer Class?

 - The manuals that come with your software are usually the worst manuals possible.

 Someday computers and their software will be as easy as turning the key in the ignition.
 Until that day there’s a class I can take.
-Or a book that I can skim through.
+Or a video that I can watch.
 Or a website with a Knowledge Center I can search through.

 Before the laptop sails out the window.